HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Top 7 Mistakes on Directory Listings (And How to Fix Them)

-Your business directory listings might be sabotaging your success without you even knowing it.
+Your business directory listings might be hurting your success without you knowing it.
 Every week, thousands of potential customers search for businesses like yours through online directories.
-But here’s the kicker: if your listings contain errors, you’re essentially invisible to these ready-to-buy customers.
+And if your listings contain errors, you’re basically invisible to those ready-to-buy customers.

-This guide reveals the seven most damaging directory listing mistakes that cost businesses real money – and exactly how to fix them.
-You’ll discover specific strategies to transform your directory presence from a liability into a lead-generating machine.
+This guide covers the seven most damaging directory listing mistakes that cost businesses real money, and exactly how to fix them.
+You’ll learn specific strategies to transform your directory presence from a liability into a lead-generating machine.

 Directory listings seem simple enough.
 Fill in some forms, add your business details, click submit.
 Done, right?
 Not quite.
-The reality is that even minor mistakes can devastate your local search visibility and customer trust.
+Even minor mistakes can wreck your local search visibility and customer trust.

-Think about it: when you search for a restaurant and find conflicting phone numbers across different directories, what happens?
+Consider what happens when you search for a restaurant and find conflicting phone numbers across different directories.
 You probably move on to the next option.
-Your potential customers do the same thing when they encounter errors in your listings.
+Your potential customers do the same thing when they hit errors in your listings.

 Did you know?
 According to LocalIQ’s home services business listings report, businesses with inconsistent directory information lose an average of 73% of potential leads from local searches.

-The most frustrating part?
-These mistakes are completely preventable.
-Yet businesses continue making them, often without realising the damage they’re causing.
-Let’s examine each necessary error and learn how to fix it permanently.
+The frustrating part is that these mistakes are completely preventable.
+Yet businesses keep making them, often without realising the damage.
+Here is each error and how to fix it for good.

-NAP stands for Name, Address, and Phone number – the holy trinity of local business information.
+NAP stands for Name, Address, and Phone number are the three core pieces of local business information.
 When your NAP details vary across directories, search engines get confused.
 And confused search engines mean lower rankings for your business.

 Here’s what inconsistent NAP looks like in practice: